 Commission “limits itself to reiterating existing commitments”

-MEPs regret that the European Commission communication responding to the “Right2Water” ECI and a European Parliament hearing in February 2014 “lacks ambition, does not meet the specific demands made in the ECI, and limits itself to reiterating existing commitments”.
+MEPs regret that the European Commission communication responding to the “Right2Water” ECI and a European Parliament hearing in February 2014 “lacks any real ambition, does not meet the specific demands made in the ECI, and limits itself to reiterating existing commitments”.

 “If successful and widely supported ECIs (…) are neglected by the Commission, the EU as such will lose credibility in the eyes of citizens”, MEPs say.